 - 8.5" Adjustable Sway bar link Pair (includes heim joints)

 - Shipping Weight: 65lb

 - Shipping Dimensions: 37in x 5in x 5in (L x W x H)

 Customer Submitted Photos

-RockJock Front Anti-Rock Sway Bar Kit Reviews
+RockJock Front Anti-Rock Sway Bar Kit with Forged Arms Reviews

 After going to Jeep Ranch a few times with my JLU and doing some three wheel motion, I decided I needed to fix that.
 I ordered the Anti-rock sway bar, installed it about an hour (using a friends lift) and it worked great at the Jeeptoberfest trails.
 I had to use a grinding wheel due to some slag on the frame.
 If you have slag like my frame did, the mounts won’t sit flush.
 Pretty quick fix.
 Other than that, just have some grease available, some loctite, and make sure you check your hardware.
 On road the ride is still good (although you can’t tell it isn’t stock) and off-road is night and day.
 I will add the rear soon.